 Our state-of-the-art technology means you can rely on us to deliver a secure and high-quality event.
 Our Australia-based team are available to support you 24/7, every day of the year.

 With Express Virtual Meetings you can be confident in knowing your virtual annual general meeting will be seamless, professional and successful.
-To learn more about how we can help make your virtual annual general meeting a success, read more about our managed virtual event service, or call us on 1300 849 300, we're available 24/7 every day of the year.
+Book your obligation-free demonstration of our virtual AGM platform and service solution today.
+Read more about our managed virtual AGM solution, or call us on 1300 849 300, we're available 24/7 every day of the year.

 With a huge amount of work and communication now being done remotely, many team leaders are looking for creative ways t...